ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 These three rows represents an experiment (e.g. Cell Ranger Run `CR-1`) that has three samples (`S1`, `S2`, `S3`) run in separate 10x chip lanes.
 The three libraries generated from the three lanes are multiplexed and run in a single flowcell, which generates a single BCL file (`BCL1`).
 This single BCL file will need to be de-multiplexed, producing three sets of FASTQs that will produce three feature-barcode-matrices (FBMs).

-## 2. One Lane per Sample, Multiple Seq-Runs
+## 2. Single Lane per Sample, Multiple Seq-Runs
 This example has multiple sequencing runs per sample to get more reads per cell.

 ## 3. Multiple Lanes per Sample, Single Seq-Run